-Jennifer Butcher, MPH is one of BC Healthy Communities' Community Facilitators.
+Jennifer Butcher, MPH is one of BC Healthy Communities' Community Well-being Specialists.
 Jen spent the last several years applying her population health savvy and asset-based approach to roles in learning facilitation and sustainability coaching.
 A former nurse, Jen now brings her wide-ranging and integrative skill set to her role at BC Healthy Communities.
 Learn more about the interdisciplinary approach Jen’s developed for working in communities, and about what she sees as the key element required for success in creating healthy communities.

 Why do you do healthy communities work?

 "I think what draws me to this field of work is a passion and curiosity for creating vibrant communities – which includes health as a major part of that.
 I really enjoy supporting communities to create places and spaces where people feel a sense of belonging and connection not only with each other, but also their surrounding environment.
 My role at BC Healthy Communities allows me the opportunity to tap into and appreciate the multitude of continuously moving pieces of a community and see how all those pieces fit together to shape and evolve it.
 It’s such an exciting challenge to dive into the different layers that make up a community, from the leaders and governing bodies that create and implement healthy public policies, to the grassroots organizations and citizen-led movements that spark social change, and all the connections in between.
 There’s a real challenge facing us to be continuously navigating those tensions and opportunities simultaneously, and I enjoy working with various partners at the local government and health authority levels to identify and leverage their communities’ unique assets to bring about sustainable change and impact.